matvej-g/transcendence/Milena_notes/progress_milena.md

 - did some style changes

 - todo:
-	- export script into ts file
+	[x] export script into ts file
-	- apply changes on login button like i did on pretend login
-	- settings dropdown should be in the middle
+	[ivan] apply changes on login button like i did on pretend login [x] settings dropdown should be in the middle
-	- how to include language button in landing page??
-	- match history recenter
-	- show footer also with auth -> in line "Show/hide navbars and footer based on section" -> remove hidden -
+	[x] show footer also with auth -> in line "Show/hide navbars and footer based on section" -> remove hidden

-### questions for team
+### 17.12. questions for team
-- did ivan do the chat frontend?
+- did ivan do the chat frontend? -> not yet
+- http & css for chat -> ivan
 - what choices do we have for game? -> look in slack what he wrote
-	- 1:1 remote
-	- tournament
-	- 1:1 local(?)
 - language button - its above the logout button and I dont know how to integrate it in a flex way -> does Ivan know it? no
 - game is too big for my screan